ComputationWithBoundedResources/tct-trs/README.md

 Usage
 -----

-The installation provides an executable `trs`.
-For full options, run `trs --help`.
+The installation provides an executable `tct-trs`.
+For full options, run `tct-trs --help`.